Section 18 – Parliamentary and New Brunswick Statutes and Records

 3) Documents incorporated by reference

-In Manitoba Language Rights 1992, at p.
-228, the Supreme Court held firstly that material that is truly incorporated in a law (whether a statute or a regulation), rather than merely referenced, forms an integral part of the law as if reproduced in it.
-The Court went on to state that unless there is a bona fide reason for incorporation without translation, the material is subject to the constitutional language requirements (Collier, at p.
-562).
+In Manitoba Language Rights 1992, at page 228, the Supreme Court of Canada held firstly that a document that is truly incorporated in a law (whether a statute or a regulation), unlike a document that is merely mentioned in a legislative instrument, forms an integral part of the law as if reproduced in it.
+In this case of true incorporation, unless there is a bona fide reason for incorporation without translation (the bona fide test), the document is subject to the constitutional language requirements (Manitoba Language Rights 1992, at pages 229-230).
 The Supreme Court stated that in order to determine whether a bona fide reason for incorporation without translation exists, “the origin of the document and the purpose of its incorporation must be examined”.

-(Manitoba Language Rights 1992, at p.
-229).
+In the case of material generated by the legislative authority, it will be very difficult to justify incorporating it in one language.
+As the Supreme Court stated it will be “a rare occasion when a legislature can justify the incorporation of a document effectively generated by itself without translation" (Manitoba Language Rights 1992, at page 229).
 Accordingly, this material will almost always have to exist in both official languages when the incorporating regulation is made.
-Its incorporation in only one language will rarely be justified because it will be assumed to be an attempt to skirt the language requirements of the Constitution (or of the Charter or the OLA).
+Its incorporation in only one language will rarely be justified because it will be assumed to be an attempt to skirt the language requirements of the Constitution (or of the Charter or the Official Languages Act).
 In the case of material originating from sources other than the law-making body (external material), the issue is more complex.

-It is important to note however that the use of incorporation by reference to create almost all of any particular regulatory requirements (so-called “wholesale” incorporation) could contravene the principle of the bona fide reason.
-According to the Supreme Court, “if a legislature incorporated wholesale the legislation of another jurisdiction which it could just as easily enact for itself, the action would clearly not meet the bona fide test”
+It is important to note, however, that the use of incorporation by reference to incorporate almost all the legislation of another jurisdiction (so-called “wholesale” incorporation) could contravene the bona fide test.
+According to the Supreme Court, “if a legislature incorporated wholesale the legislation of another jurisdiction which it could just as easily enact for itself, the action would clearly not meet the bona fide test” (Manitoba Language Rights 1992, at pages 229-230).
+Finally, it should be noted that if the incorporated document does not meet the constitutional language requirements, the provision incorporating it will be of no force or effect.

 The weight to be given to these factors in each circumstance may vary when balancing the different considerations.